-1. Sign up for a Helium Console account
+1. Signup for a Helium Console account

 2. Open the Helium Console

-3. Add your Device
+3. Add a Label

-4. Add an Integration
+5. Add an Integration

-Browse to the Integrations screen in the console, and click 'HTTP' under the Add a Custom Integration section.
-The fields Enpoint, Header, and Value will need to be filled out.
+Browse to the Integrations screen in the console and click 'HTTP' under the Add a Custom Integration section.
+The fields Endpoint, Header, and Value will need to be filled out.

 The Authorization Field noted as Value should be set using a special username and password obtained from Telematics Guru.
 TG support will provide these details.
 The username and password should be combined in the format username:password, and then base64 encoded.
 For example: abcdef1234567890:fedcba0987654321abcdef1234567890 (username:password) base64 encodes to YWJjZGVmMTIzNDU2Nzg5MDpmZWRjYmEwOTg3NjU0MzIxYWJjZGVmMTIzNDU2Nzg5MA== and should be used in the value section as:

-6. Create an asset on Telematics Guru
+7. Create an asset on Telematics Guru

 Now choose a name, select the correct Device Type, enter the DevEUI in the Device Serial field, and click Save: